halilozel1903/Developing-iOS-12-Apps-with-Swift/README.md

 # Developing iOS 12 Apps with Swift 4.2

-It is a repo of the projects and examples described in the CS193P course at Stanford University.
+It's a repo of the projects and examples described in the CS193P course at Stanford University.

 ### Lecture 1 : Introduction to iOS12 XCode 10 and Swift4.2
 In the first part of the course, Michel Deiman iOS general structure and course content are mentioned.